nZEDb/nZEDb/www/themes/README.md

 ### Hiding themes from user profiles:

-Add _ as the first character of the theme's folder name.
+All active theme directories should have their first character of the name capitalised.
+Delete the directories or change the initial character to lower-case to hide them.

 --------------------------------------------------------------------------------